neoforged/Documentation/docs/resources/reloadlisteners.md

 `SimplePreparableReloadListener<T>` splits its reload into two distinct cycles: `prepare` and `apply`.
 First, `prepare` is called to collect the files and convert them into `T`s.
 Once **all** files have been collected, `apply` is called to do something with them - usually store them for later use.

 For a simple reference implementation of `SimplePreparableReloadListener` that loads from a single file, see `SplashManager`.
-For an implementation for merging JSON files, see the merging of [`sounds.json`][soundsjson] in `SoundManager#prepare`, `SoundManager#apply` and the related fields in `SoundManager`.
+For an implementation for merging JSON files, see the merging of [`sounds.json`][soundsjson] in `SoundManager#prepare()`, `SoundManager#apply()` and the related fields in `SoundManager`.
+For an implementation of folder scanning, see `SimpleJsonResourceReloadListener#prepare()`.

 ### `ContextAwareReloadListener`

 Next up in the hierarchy is `ContextAwareReloadListener`.
 This is a utility class added into the hierarchy by NeoForge in order to supply a [load condition][conditions] context, obtainable via `#getContext()`.
-Additionally, it provides a registry access via `#getRegistryLookup`.
+Additionally, it provides a registry access via `#getRegistryLookup()`.

 ### `ResourceManagerReloadListener`

-Outside the class hierarchy described so far, `ResourceManagerReloadListener` is a utility interface that runs once the reload itself has completed, providing the fully-populated `ResourceManager` in its only method `#onResourceManagerReload`.
+Outside the class hierarchy described so far, `ResourceManagerReloadListener` is a utility interface that runs once the reload itself has completed, providing the fully-populated `ResourceManager` in its only method `#onResourceManagerReload()`.
 Classes implementing this interface mainly do post-reload cleanup work or build caches.

 ### `PreparableReloadListener`

 Finally, `PreparableReloadListener` sits at the top of the hierarchy, and is the type accepted by the events above.
-It defines a method `#reload` that returns a `CompletableFuture<Void>` and accepts four parameters:
+It defines a method `#reload()` that returns a `CompletableFuture<Void>` and accepts four parameters:

 - `PreparableReloadListener.SharedState currentReload`: This holds the "global state" of the reload, most notably including the partially-initialized `ResourceManager`.
 - `Executor taskExecutor`: The `Executor` for the bulk of the tasks.
 This executor runs on multiple threads.